Accounting Software Estonia 2026: Comparison for OÜ Teams

-After setting up accounting workflows for e-residents and Estonian companies for 15+ years, I’ve learned a simple rule: the “best” software is the one that makes compliance boring.
-In Estonia that means clean source documents, correct VAT treatment, and reliable monthly closing — not just a nice dashboard.
+After 15+ years working with Estonian accounting, I’ll put it simply: the “best” software is the one that makes compliance boring.
+In Estonia that means a clean document archive, correct VAT logic, and a calm month‑end close — not just a nice dashboard.

 This guide explains accounting software Estonia step by step and highlights the practical decisions that reduce risk in 2026.